LearnWeb3DAO/Merkle-Trees/README.md

 const keccak256 = require("keccak256");
 const { MerkleTree } = require("merkletreejs");

+function encodeLeaf(address, spots) {
+  // Same as `abi.encodePacked` in Solidity
+  return ethers.utils.defaultAbiCoder.encode(
+    ["address", "uint64"],
+    [address, spots]
+  );
+}

 describe("Check if merkle root is working", function () {
   it("Should be able to verify if the a given address is in whitelist or not", async function () {

-    const [owner, addr1, addr2, addr3, addr4, addr5] =
+    // Get a bunch of test addresses const [owner, addr1, addr2, addr3, addr4, addr5] =
       await ethers.getSigners();

-    const list = [
+    // Create an array of elements you wish to encode in the Merkle Tree const list = [
       encodeLeaf(owner.address, 2),
       encodeLeaf(addr1.address, 2),